Peanut Butter, Pasta, and Relative Prices

 By Amy Willis

-EconTalk host Russ Roberts once again delved into the world of charity this week, chatting with the University of Chicago’s Canice Prendergrast about an innovative allocation scheme he and a group of economists developed for Feeding America.
+EconTalk host Russ Roberts once again delved into the world of charity, chatting with the University of Chicago’s Canice Prendergrast about an innovative allocation scheme he and a group of economists developed for Feeding America.

 1. Several times Prendergrast notes how the Feeding America served to educate all those involved.
 Speaking of the food bank managers, he says it was “not hard to educate them on the benefits of choice.”
 At the same time, some managers were uneasy with using prices and an auction to determine the allocation of food.
 How did the structure of the system implemented by Prendergast and his team resolve this tension?2.
 One of the benefits of the program that Prendergast notes is the newfound ability of local food banks to customize their requests for donations.
 Did you hear anything about the various foodstuffs discussed that surprised you (perhaps as Roberts was surprised by peanut butter)?